Last updated on February 15th, 2021

 As a beginning blogger, the concept of plugins might be new to you.
-That’s why I will start with a brief explanation about what plugins are and why you need them.
+That’s why I will start with a brief explanation about plugins.
+What are plugins, and why do you need them?

 There is one downside about plugins, though; plugins can slow down your blog if you install too many of them (max.
 10 – 15 plugins).
-Therefore, only install essential plugins!
-Most plugins are free but offer a premium plan with advanced features.
-But up until now, the free versions are enough for my blogs.
-I haven’t paid for a premium plan, yet. 😊
+Therefore, make sure you only install the ones you really really need!

 Let’s get started!